 At the age of 31 years-old, Michelle became the first woman elected as MLA in Nelson-Creston.
 Seven years earlier, in 2002, she set another record as the youngest person ever elected to Nelson City Council.

-Michelle serves as deputy opposition critic for Advanced Education and Labour Market Development.
+Michelle serves as opposition critic for Advanced Education, Youth and Labour Market Development.

 Her university studies and her career in community development eventually brought her to Zambia, where she worked to better the lives of girls with HIV/AIDS.
 Michelle served as Nelson City Councillor (2002-2005); Community Coordinator, Nelson Committee on Homelessness; National Programs Assistant, YWCA Zambia; and managed the Nelson food security and micro-finance non-profit organizations.

 Michelle holds a BA (Honours) in Political Science from University of Alberta and a MA in Human Security and Peacebuilding from Royal Roads University.